Tragedy in Delhi: Building Collapse Claims Six Lives | Science-Environment

 Tragedy in Delhi: Building Collapse Claims Six Lives

-A tragic building collapse in northeast Delhi's Welcome area resulted in the deaths of six family members, including a toddler, while injuring eight others.
-The incident occurred early on Saturday, with rescue efforts underway.
-Locals and officials responded promptly, but the congested area hindered rescue operations.
+A building collapse in northeast Delhi's Welcome area resulted in the tragic deaths of six family members and injuries to eight others.
+Authorities have registered a negligence case and concluded rescue operations.
+The affected family had moved into the 20-year-old structure after their previous home caught fire.

 - Country: